Mixtures of self-propelled particles interacting with asymmetric obstacles: Model and methods

-The interparticle interactions are taken as a soft repulsive WCA-like potential \cite{maloney2020clustering} defined in terms of the interparticle distance $r_{ij}$ as \footnote{The modified WCA potential used here has smooth second derivative, allowing it to be more suitable for (future) theoretical developments.}
+The interparticle interactions are modeled by a soft repulsive Weeks-Chandler-Andersen (WCA)-like potential \cite{maloney2020clustering} defined in terms of the interparticle distance $r_{ij}$ as \footnote{The modified WCA potential used here has smooth second derivative, allowing it to be more suitable for (future) theoretical developments.
+Other repulsive potentials produce similar results.}

-with ${\sigma_{ij}\equiv\frac{1}{2}(d_i+d_j)}$, where $d_i$ is the particle diameter of particle $i$.
-For the particle-obstacle interaction between particle $i$ and the curved side, $d_j$ is replace by $D$.
+with ${\sigma_{ij}\equiv\frac{1}{2}(d_i+d_j)}$, where $d_i$ is the diameter of particle $i$.
+For the particle-obstacle interaction between particle $i$ and the curved side, $d_j$ is replaced by $D$.
 For the interaction with the flat side, $d_j$ is replaced by zero.
-Finally, there is no torque on the particles, and the directors $\hat{\boldsymbol{\nu}}_i$ evolve only by rotational diffusion [Eq.\ \eqref{eqmotion}].

-The parameter distinguishing the particle types is the self-propulsion speed.
-We choose units and fixed parameters such that $v_0=1$ and the diameter scale is $d_0=1$.
-For the rotational diffusion coefficient and simulation time step, we take $\eta=5\times 10^{-3}$ and $\Delta t=10^{-3}$, respectively.
-Initially, particles are distributed homogeneously at random positions with random velocity directions, independent of their types.
+We define two types of simulation analyses.
+For type I analysis, we keep $v_0=1$ and probe the effect of varying $\delta$.
+For type II analysis, we consider only one particle type and vary their speed $v_0$.
+Type II analysis will help make sense of the results coming out of type I analysis.
+For all particles, we use $\mu=1$, diameter scale $d_0=1$, $\eta=5\times 10^{-3}$, and the forward Euler method with time step $\Delta t=10^{-3}$.
+Initially, particles are distributed homogeneously at random positions with random velocity directions, independent of their type.
 The simulation is performed in a square box of side $L=200$ (such that $D=L/2$) and with periodic boundary conditions, simulating therefore an infinite regular array of identical obstacles.
-The centers of the flat side and of the simulation box coincide.
-The average free-particle persistence length is $\ell\equiv v_0/\eta=200$, which is comparable to the system and obstacle sizes.
+The obstacle is oriented along the $x$ axis and the centers of the flat side and of the simulation box coincide (see Fig.\ \ref{Snapshots}).
+The average free-particle persistence length is $\ell\equiv v_0/\eta$.
+For type I simulations, this gives $\ell=200$.
+For analyses of types I and II, the average free-particle persistence length is comparable to the system and obstacle sizes but still sufficiently small to avoid ballistic motion across the system in the presence of collisions.
 The occupied area fraction $\phi$ is defined as the total area occupied by particles divided by the area of the simulation box minus the obstacle, i.e.,